cmtonkinson/README/MANAGEMENT.md

 9. Be a 360&deg; leader, I ~~don't always get things right~~ often get things wrong.
 10. To your directs, you _are_ The Company&trade;.
 Keep that in mind as you interact, particularly as you respond to questions and concerns.
 11. No bad surprises: if something is going downhill, speak up sooner than later.
 Attack the problem when it's small.
+12. Work to be the smartest technologist in the room and always assume you're not.